A Nourishing Body Lotion for Scorpio’s New Moon

 Why These Ingredients?

 The base you choose is up to you!
 Your favorite fragrance-free body lotion is an easy option.
 A rich, creamy, whipped body butter is another option.
-Or if you want to create a body oil try the blend of skin nourishing oils in my light after bath body oil.
+Or if you want to create a body oil a Vanilla infused Jojoba adds a lovely grounding aroma or try the blend of skin nourishing oils in my light after bath body oil.

-The 12-13 drops of essential oil we’ve used in our 1 ounce of base creates a 2% dilution of essential oil.
+The 12-13 drops of essential oil we’ve used in our 2 ounce of base creates a 1% dilution of essential oil.
 This is a safe level to use as desired through the day.
 If you’d like to reduce the concentration of essential oil for an even lighter aroma, add an additional 1/2 to 1 ounce body lotion (or chosen base).
+If you’d like a stronger aroma you can reduce the lotion to 1 1/2 or 1 ounce.

 Vetiver (Vetiveria zizanioides)